Skip to main content

 • tell time in hours and minutes

-• measure the edges of shapes and think about area and volume using squares and cubes
+• measure the perimeter of shapes and think about area and volume using squares and cubes

-• look for angles around them, learn about turning and degrees, and find angles inside shapes
+• look for angles around them, learn about turning and degrees, and find and approximate angles inside shapes by comparing to 90, 180 and 360 degrees

 Words your child will be learning